yesnik/linux-guides/network.md

 - `ifconfig` - show network interfaces
 - `ifconfig venet0:2 down` - disable interface named `venet0:2`
 - `route -n` - show IP routing table
+- `traceroute google.com` - elicit a response from the router at each hop from your computer to the destination

 ## tcpdump